graciellehigino/ms_range_interactions/manuscript.md

 missing.
-For example, the lion (*Panthera leo*) was one of the species with the smallest difference between the original and the updated ranges (@fig:degree), but 59.5% of the GBIF occurrences for this species fell outside the IUCN range (fig-gbif).
+For example, the lion (*Panthera leo*) was one of the species with the smallest difference between the original and the updated ranges (@fig:degree), but 59.5% of the GBIF occurrences for this species fell outside the IUCN range (@fig:gbif).
 The fact that we don't find lions where it doesn't have a prey is a good indicative that we have a good knowledge about its interactions and we probably can trust the IUCN occurrence data in this particular case, but the high disagreement between the IUCN and the GBIF